psteinb/meetingcpp2015/README.md

 The slides can be viewed under [idisk.mpi-cbg.de/~steinbac/meetingcpp2015](idisk.mpi-cbg.de/~steinbac/meetingcpp2015) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).

+# Video Recording

+A video recording of the talk is available on [youtube](https://www.youtube.com/watch?v=z43l_LaOqnM).

 # Dependencies

 If you wanto to buil the slides, you need: